Posts Tagged ‘Linkage Facilitation’

 ACTION: Addressing Risk through Community Treatment for Infectious Disease Now (042)

-Improving HIV and Opioid Use Disorder (OUD) management and implementation for criminal justice (CJ)- involved individuals requires effective approaches to screening, linkage and adherence to integrated services across community agencies and service providers.
-Community reentry represents a critical opportunity to link individuals to HIV prevention and treatment and OUD service providers.
-In response, Yale University is conducting a effectiveness-implementation random control trial study to compare two models [Patient Navigation (PN) or Mobile Health Unit (MHU) service delivery] of linking individuals recently released from prison and jail to the continuum of community-based HIV and OUD prevention and treatment service cascades of care.
+Improving HIV and opioid use disorder (OUD) management and implementation for justice-involved individuals requires effective approaches to screening, linkage, and adherence to integrated services across community agencies and service providers.
+Community reentry represents a critical opportunity to link individuals to HIV prevention, treatment, and OUD service providers.
+The Yale University JCOIN Research Center is conducting…

-This study is conducting a multi-site trial called ROMI (Reducing Opioid Mortality in Illinois) to study the effectiveness of case management approaches to link individuals with community-based treatment services upon release from jail.
-The ROMI intervention includes peer recovery coaches to improve linkages to medications for opioid use disorder (MOUD), supportive services, naloxone distribution, and harm reduction services for justice-involved individuals with opioid use disorder (OUD).
+The University of Chicago JCOIN Research Center is conducting a multi-site trial called ROMI (Reducing Opioid Mortality in Illinois) to study the effectiveness of case management approaches to link individuals with community-based treatment services upon release from jail.
+The ROMI intervention includes peer recovery coaches to improve linkages to medications for opioid use disorder (MOUD),…

-This study will rigorously test a systems-change approach for increasing the use of medications for opioid use disorder (MOUD) in seven community supervision sites in Rhode Island, North Carolina, and Pennsylvania.
-The study uses facilitated local change teams consisting of justice and community service providers to develop and implement interorganizational linkage strategies.
+The Brown University JCOIN Research Center is rigorously testing a systems-change approach for increasing the use of medications for opioid use disorder (MOUD) in seven community supervision sites in Rhode Island, North Carolina, and Pennsylvania.
+The study uses facilitated local change teams consisting of justice and community service providers to develop and implement interorganizational linkage…

-The study will assess whether the Transitions Clinic Network (TCN) program, which provides enhanced primary care and OUD treatment for people recently released from incarceration, improves services along the opioid treatment cascade.
-In TCN, formerly incarcerated community health workers are embedded within primary care teams and address social determinants of OUD, provide social support, help patients build trust in the health system, and advocate in interactions with the criminal justice system.
+The Yale University JCOIN Research Center is studying whether the Transitions Clinic Network (TCN) program, which provides enhanced primary care and OUD treatment for people recently released from incarceration, improves services along the opioid treatment cascade.
+In TCN, formerly incarcerated community health workers are embedded within primary care teams and address social determinants of OUD,…

 This study aims to improve treatment linkages and care coordination within the eight juvenile justice systems across Indiana.
 To address current gaps, the study is implementing a Learning Health System (LHS) to improve collaboration between juvenile justice agencies and community mental health centers, using interagency data-sharing to help identify gaps and opportunities to implement evidence-based interventions.